 You will often see a Maine Coon with some white fur and occasionally one that looks totally white.
 We were lucky enough to share our lives with a white Maine Coon for almost 15 years and in that time uncovered many facts about cats with this incredible coat color.

 The White Maine Coon is a breathtakingly beautiful cat.
-The absence of markings gives its face an open and innocent expression.
-Its almond eyes are a striking feature against the white coat.
+The absence of patterns gives its face an open and innocent expression.
+Its almond eyes are a striking feature against the pure white of its coat.
 It’s no surprise the angelic-looking white Maine Coon is so adored and sought after.

-For a Maine Coon kitten to be white, at least one of its parents must be white.
+In order for a Maine Coon kitten to develop a white coat, at least one of its parents must be white.